|

 Transit: $95 or about $3/day

-This was mostly spent on intercity buses getting around the country.
+This was mostly spent on the metro and intercity buses getting around the country.
 It’s a wonderful way to travel, as the buses are very comfortable and (as far as mine went) always on time.

 To give an example of prices, I went from Seoul to Jeonju for $10.81, then from Jeonju to Gyeonju for $19.50.
 From Gyeonju I went to Seoul for $24.17.
 Very affordable, though sometimes flying can be cheaper if you manage to snag a cheap ticket on one of their discount airlines.